-The Company also incurred \$74,100 of costs in connection with this financing resulting in a total of \$89,100 being recorded as deferred finance fees.
+GENEMAX CORP. (a development stage company) NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2006 (Unaudited) The Company also incurred \$74,100 of costs in connection with this financing resulting in a total of \$89,100 being recorded as deferred finance fees.
 These costs will be expensed over the term of the convertible promissory notes; the remaining unamortized amount will be charged to stockholders' equity if the notes are converted.
 As of December 31, 2004, \$48,300 of the deferred finance fees were expensed.
 As at December 31, 2005, \$28,556 (2004 - \$21,667) of accrued and unpaid interest on the convertible note was included in accounts payable.

 The fair value of the convertible promissory notes at issuance was estimated to be \$450,000.
 This value was based on an estimated fair value interest rate on debt with comparable risk profiles of 20% per annum.
 As a result, the fair value of the equity component of this instrument (comprised of the common stock purchase warrants and the debt conversion feature) was estimated to be \$50,000.
-The equity component was attributed entirely to the common stock purchase warrants and recorded as additional paid-in capital as the conversion feature did not have a beneficial intrinsic value and its fair value was otherwise determined not to be material.
+The equity component was attributed entirely to the common stock purchase warrants and recorded as a separate component of stockholders' equity as the conversion feature did not have a beneficial intrinsic value and its fair value was otherwise determined not to be material.
 The Company will record a further interest expense over the term of the notes of \$50,000 resulting from the difference between the stated and fair value interest rates such that the carrying value of the notes will be increased to the face value of \$500,000 at maturity.
 To December 31, 2004, a further interest expense of \$27,100 was accrued resulting in a carrying value of the notes of the notes at December 31, 2004 of \$477,100.